smartdevicelink/sdl_overview_guides/docs/App Services/index.md

 ##### Collapsed View

-This view contains very brief info from the app service provider including the next navigation instruction icon from the navigation service provider, the album art of the currently playing song from a media service provider, and the current outside temperature from the weather service provider.
+This view contains very brief info from the app service including the next navigation instruction icon from the navigation service provider, the album art of the currently playing song from a media service provider, and the current outside temperature from the weather service provider.
 For this user experience, tapping on a certain tile will expand that app service, and a similar gesture like double tap, long press on a tile, or tapping on the up arrow icon will explode the view into an overlay that displays more of all the service data.

 ![App Service Collapsed](assets/app_service_collapsed.jpg)